rjpcasalino/blog_bt/src/posts/2023-12-18-nix-flakes-repl.md

     nix hash to-sri --type sha256 $(nix-prefetch-url --unpack https://github.com/r-c-f/waynergy/archive/refs/tags/v0.0.16.tar.gz)

 You could read the man page but it might just leave you...unhappy.
+In "nix classic" you could use:

+    nix-hash --to-sri

+This is very useful if you ever want to update a package in nixpkgs or package one yourself.
+There are probably other ways to get the sha256 but I don't know of them.